vizthex123/ExtraDataModels/CFAssets/modrinth_desc.md

 ## Changes to Default Models

-_Mod support changes will link to the mod's CurseForge page._
-_Note: They will not load in unless the require mod is present, so you don't need to have everything installed_
+_Mod support will not load in unless the required mod is present, so you don't need to have everything installed_

 - Several modded enemies are now variants for some default models (if the supported mod is loaded, of course)